Lamborghini Aventador: Aventador LP 780-4 Ultimae (2021-2022)

 The last variant was announced at on Lamborghini's social channels in July 2021.
 It was limited to 600 units (350 Coupés, 250 Roadsters).
 It came with the standard features of the Aventador S and SVJ.
-The engine produced 780 PS and the same 531 lbft of torque as the SVJ.
-Lamborghini claimed acceleration of 0–100 kph in 2.84 seconds. with top speed of 354 kph.
+The engine produces 780 PS and the same 531 lbft of torque as the SVJ.
+Lamborghini claimed acceleration from 0–100 kph in 2.84 seconds, with a top speed of 354 kph.
 The Coupé has a claimed kerb weight of 1550 kg.

 In February 2022, after production had ended, 15 cars were destroyed when car carrier ship Felicity Ace, caught fire and sank near the Azores.
 Lamborghini restarted production of the Ultimae to replace those 15 destroyed cars.
 The very last Ultimae, and thus the very last production Aventador rolled off the line in July 2022.
 It was customized as an homage to a one-of-a-kind 1968 Lamborghini Miura P400, painted in Azzuro Flake blue with silver wheels and white leather interior.